 Doesn’t matter if you decide to put nitro shocks or hydro shocks, it is recommended that you replace all the shocks.
 All of the car’s shocks are exposed to the same amount of abuse.
 Replacing all four at once saves you time and labor costs.
 One shock failing indicates that the others are going bad as well.

 Mechanics should inspect your car’s joints, suspension, and bushings at every oil change.
 They should note if there are any signs of wear and damage.
-Ball joints and tie rod ends need lubricating when the car is old.
+Ball joints and tie rod ends need lubricating when the car is old, as well as the shocks and struts themselves.

-It is a good idea to include joint lubrication whenever you do your oil changes; joints and bushings are connected to your car shocks, which can affect it if one component goes bad.
+It is a good idea to include suspension lubrication whenever you do your oil changes; joints and bushings are connected to your car shocks, which can affect it if one component goes bad.

 Besides the usual wear and tear your car shocks undergo, they are also exposed to the elements.
 Water, chemicals, and road salts may corrode your car’s shocks.
 Corrosion can quickly degrade your car shocks, and when it happens regularly, replacement is guaranteed.